Miliband–Poulantzas debate: Poulantzas and the structuralist view

-Poulantzas disagrees with Miliband's approach, adopting a structural position.
-He claims the state is objectively a capitalist entity, which can serve no purpose other than preserving the capitalist mode of production.
-Furthermore, he argues that if members of the ruling class are the same people as those who manage the state, this is merely a coincidence: the state reproduces capitalist relations regardless of who is in charge.
-In his critique, he claims: The relation between the bourgeois class and the state is an objective relation.
-This means that if the function of the state in a determinate social formation and the interests of the dominant class coincide, it is by reason of the system itself: the direct participation of members of the ruling class in the state apparatus is not the cause but the effect.
+The relation between the bourgeois class and the State is an objective relation.
+This means that if the function of the state in a determinate social formation and the interests of the dominant class in this formation coincide, it is by reason of the system itself: the direct participation of members of the ruling class in the state apparatus is not the cause but the effect, and moreover a chance and contingent one, of this objective coincidence.